Skip to content

 Browse Test Runs

-This view shows most recent test run reports.
-One may see test run status and execution time and duration.
-If a test run is failed - Details column displays the first error message.
+This view shows the most recent test run reports.
+You may see test run status, execution time, and duration.
+If a test run fails, the Details column displays the first error message.

-Since Rapise 7.1 to view just test runs of a specific test set run use Tag column popup menu Filter by Tag.
-If you run the test set with different configurations then configuration number is reflected in the tag name, e.g. QZH_Config3.
-If a test run corresponds to automatic rerun of a failed test set it has suffix Rerun, e.g. DCB_Rerun.
-First three letters of the tag name is a random string. generated for test set run by RapiseLauncher.
+Since Rapise 7.1, to view just test runs of a specific test set run, use the Tag column popup menu Filter by Tag.
+If you run the test set with different configurations, then the configuration number is reflected in the tag name, e.g., QZH_Config3.
+If a test run corresponds to an automatic rerun of a failed test set, it has the suffix Rerun, e.g., DCB_Rerun.
+The first three letters of the tag name are a random string generated for the test set run by RapiseLauncher.

 Important